-Designated funds accounts for the receipt and use of unrestricted funds which have been "designated" for specific purposes by the University management, such as the Arizona Board of Regents, State legislators, and U of A central administration.
-In general, the source of revenues in the Designated fund group of accounts comes from non-University of Arizona affiliated individuals and groups who purchase miscellaneous goods and services produced as a by-product of our joint missions of instruction, research, and public service.
-These revenues support the current, day-to-day operating needs of central management and University departments.
+Designated funds account for the receipt and use of unrestricted funds which have been "designated" for specific purposes by the Arizona Board of Regents or an administrative unit of the University.
+In general, the source of revenues in the Designated fund group of accounts comes from external individuals and groups who purchase miscellaneous goods and services that are not more appropriately classified as auxiliary enterprises.
+These revenues support the current, day-to-day operating needs of the University.

-At the University of Arizona, Designated funds account for the activities of indirect cost and administrative service charge recoveries, educational conferences, and certain instructional activities such as summer session, continuing education and extension programs, Center for English as a Second Language program, indirect cost recovery, administrative service recovery, and student fees.
+At the University of Arizona, Designated funds account for the activities of indirect cost and administrative service charge recoveries, educational conferences, and certain instructional activities such as summer session, continuing education and extension programs.
 Also included in the designated fund are sales of by-products of instructional, research, or public service activities, such as produce from the College of Agriculture's research farms, hearing aids from the Speech and Hearing Science department, and subscriptions to scholarly journals published by University departments.

 Current operating funds received from outside sources (i.e. donors) with specific restrictions on how the monies are to be spent AND which are not more appropriately classified as sponsored projects.
 Included are restricted gifts, governmental grants for student aid, and private grants and scholarships.
 May require legal assistance to clarify if restricted or non-restricted.

 Loan funds are loan programs that can be funded by (1) the Federal Government including the Department of Education (DOE), the Department of Health and Human Services (HHS), and other government agencies; (2) the University of Arizona; and (3) private donors or other organizations.

 Loan funds account for the receipt of funds, disbursements to students, and repayments made by students.
 Loan account restrictions vary and are set by the funding entity.
 Departments and students should contact the Office of Scholarships and Financial Aid with any questions concerning loan awarding procedures.